threefoldtech/js-sdk/docs/wiki/quick_start.md

 First step is to choose whether you want to create a new pool or extend an existing one.
 ![](images/pool1.png)

-How much cu(cpu)/su(memory) your pool needs and the type of something you will pay for.
+How much cu(cpu)/su(memory) your pool needs and the type of token you will pay with.
 ![](images/pool2.png)

 Choose the farm for your pool